arti9m/PHP-XLS-Excel-Parser/README.md

 | 91.08s | 192.2 MiB | 27.20s | 204.3 MiB | Open file, parse in __Row-by-row__ mode to variable
 | 54.71s |  82.9 MiB | 21.49s |  82.1 MiB | Open file, parse in __Row-by-row__ mode (don't save)
 |__PHP 5.6.25__ |__PHP 5.6.25__ |__PHP 7.0.10__ |__PHP 7.0.10__ |

+_Note:_ Disabling temporary files does not decrease script execution time by any significant margin.
+In fact, the execution time is increased sometimes.

 _Note:_ It took 1.65 seconds and 12.0 MiB of memory to parse a real-life XLS pricelist of 13051 entries in __Array__ mode in PHP 7.0.10.
 That XLS file was 3.45 MiB in size.